 - blending_rule

-(character) There are four types of blending rules that can be used to blend AmeriFlux and ERA5 variables:
+(character) A vector of blending rules to use.
+There are four types of blending rules that can be used to blend AmeriFlux and ERA5 variables:

 "lm": Linear regression with slope.
 Fits a linear model with slope, FLUX ~ ERA5, then only fills missing values in FLUX with predicted values from ERA5.